Table of contents

 Conclusion

 Security must be their primary priority as more development teams modernize their procedures and use new tools.
-DevSecOps is a cyclical process that needs to be continuously improved and applied to every deployment of new code.
-The development of modern software teams is crucial since attacks and exploits are constantly changing.
+DevSecOps is a cyclical process that requires continuous improvement and application to every deployment of new code.
+The development of modern software teams is crucial, as attacks and exploits are constantly evolving.

 DevSecOps is a new way of security, and technologies designed for it should be widely implemented.
 DevSecOps principles will help our continuous pipeline reduce the chance of security flaws, boosting customer confidence in the organization.

-Veritis, the Stevie Award winner for DevOps solutions, offers the best-customized solution for your DevSecOps lifecycle.
-We provide various technological services designed to enhance your business cost-effectively.
-Partner with us to embrace productivity and streamline security throughout the phases of DevSecOps with the most advanced tools available.
+Veritis, the Stevie Award winner for DevOps solutions, offers the best customized solution for your DevSecOps lifecycle.
+We offer a range of technological services designed to enhance your business cost-effectively.
+Partner with us to enhance productivity and streamline security across the phases of DevSecOps using the most advanced tools available.